llogostevo/travel-blog/README.md

 - need to make posts page responsive
 - Need to add in metatags to blog page, individual blog pages
-- need to make blog posts dynamic from a file / variable
+- make signifier on category,
+-- get the url and if the end of url matches the button then give a class

 - need to have a database to contain the detail for each blog card.

 DONE
 - need to make cards responsive (DONE)
+- need to make blog posts dynamic from a file / variable